Produced by Rumble Theatre

 Live performances can lead to shared emotional and somatic experiences.
 What are the implications if politics is understood as a form of public performance?
 At what point do our bodies make decisions on our behalf, bypassing what we think we believe, revealing more suppressed values?
 And if live performance can connect us in such fundamental ways, can it also nurture our capacity to respond creatively to political extremism?
 The time it takes me to get to you is an immersive, transdisciplinary work being developed in VR.
 It is our response to the marked rise in Fascism.

-Creative team: Laura June Albert (Co-Creator), mia susan amir (Co-Creator), Alexa Solveig Mardon (Co-Creator), Veronique West (Co-Creator), Jivesh Parasram (Dramaturg), Ruby Singh (Sound Designer), Carmen Papalia (Artistic Accessibility Consultant), Mimi Abrahams (Scenography & Lighting Design), Sean Ronan (Technical Director), Hammer & Tong (Technical Design & Production).
+Creative team: Laura June Albert (Co-Creator), mia susan amir (Co-Creator & Sound Designer), Alexa Solveig Mardon (Co-Creator), Veronique West (Co-Creator), Jivesh Parasram (Dramaturg), Ruby Singh (Projection Designer & Sound Editor)), Carmen Papalia (Artistic Accessibility Consultant), Mimi Abrahams (Scenography & Lighting Design), Sean Ronan (Technical Director), Hammer & Tong (Technical Design & Production).

 Underground Absolute Fiction: A Video ‘Zine

 Queers in Communist Poland used self-published magazines to organize, get laid, and forge a sense of identity.
 In the wake of the arrest of Polish trans activist Margot, a Polish-Canadian settler uses a fractured, video narrative to seek answers.
 Through letters, social media posts, and the music videos of a queer punk band, Underground Absolute Fiction complicates notions of “queer.”
 Created by Anais West, co-writer of Jessie Award-nominated musical Poly Queer Love Ballad, the show questions whether queerness can connect us across cultural rifts, or if it is just another site of Western Imperialism.